 Tagged Values are widely used in profiles and technologies to add information that helps guide the presentation of elements or metadata for code or schema generation.

-You can use the Tagged Values window to view and modify Tagged Values for a selected modeling item, either from the current diagram or in the Project Browser.
-It is a dockable window that you can use to:
+The 'Properties' dialog and Properties window both have 'Tag' tabs that you can use to view and modify Tagged Values for a modeling item selected either from the current diagram or in the Browser window.
+On the tab you can:

 - Assign a Tagged Value to an Item